deepakparameshms/crowdfund-app/README.md

 Crowd-Funding-Application

 ## Description
-A digital crowdfunding platform that connects college-based startups with their audience or backers, raises awareness of the crowdfunding ecosystem and its advantages assist college-based entrepreneurs in registering for crowdfunding and obtaining public feedback and reach.
+A digital crowdfunding platform that connects college-based startups with their audience or supporters, raises awareness of the crowdfunding ecosystem and its advantages assist college-based entrepreneurs in registering for crowdfunding and obtaining public feedback and reach.